enriqc3/CMPS-3240-Loop-Unrolling/README.md

 movl	(%rax), %eax
 ```

 Note that We put it ahead of `movl	(%rax), %eax`.
-The compiler seems to have chosen `%eax` to hold the dereferenced value of `b[i]`.
-If you tried to dereference `%rax` the lower half would contain the value of `b[i]` and it would cause a segmentation fault.
-So, we need to insert our code before the clobbering happens.
+The compiler chose `%eax` to hold the dereferenced value of `b[i]`.
+If you tried to dereference `%rax` after this instruction the lower half would contain the value of `b[i]` and it would cause a segmentation fault.
+So, we need to insert our code before this clobbering happens.

 ### Add and store in `c[i+1]`